 He was dusted with loose powder and vent checked for excess feathering before I put him in, so that should keep him clear of feather lice for at least 8 days.
 The hens got the same treatment and the coop was cleaned and disentfected and clean shaving added.

 By the 26th of this month I will set a batch of eggs from this pen as a test to see not only if they are fertile but how well the eggs hatch and how strong the chicks grow away.

 The growers that have come out of the Improved Indian Game x Welsh Black pen are really strong and I have 5 under a wyandotte bantam that are now out on grass in a run all doing very well.

 June 4th and eggs are being produced fertile by the Welsh Black Cock.
 This season I have only used broodies and there has been no problem finding a bird to set eggs under.

-Using the red buckets as nest boxes makes moving a broody very easy,just wait untill after dusk and remove the box and hen into a coop on her own and give her some eggs to hatch.
+Using red sheep feed buckets as nest boxes makes moving a broody very easy,just wait until after dusk and remove the box and hen into a coop on her own and give her some eggs to hatch.

 I usually put 10 under a large fowl and take her out and powder her with louse powder before she is settled in her coop.
 Fresh water and a grain feed will keep her happy.
 I never bother to remove a sitter she will come off and feed when she is ready.